The-Monkeys-and-MAUD/monkeybones/README.md

 And so on.

-## Step 3: View your new project in a browser
+## Step 3: Get familiar with the folder structure and view your new project in a browser

 After you've answered all of grunt-init's questions and grunt-init has finished, you'll have a brand new project ready to go in your current directory.

+Your project will obviously need to be served up using whatever webserver you usually use in your local dev environment.
+You'll need to know which folder to set as your webroot.
+You might also be new to some of the tools (like Grunt), so it's worth clarifying what's what.

 If you open the project directory in your IDE, you'll see different folders and files depending on the tools you opted for.
 A basic front end project might look something like the image below if you're using Sublime.

+SCREENSHOT: Showing top level directories, "build", "prototype" and "deployment"

+As you can see, on the top level there are three directories: "build", "prototype" and "deployment".
+We use "prototype" for any early prototypes of the project so that they're in the same repo as the project.
+The "deployment" directory is used for our deployment script, part of our CI process.
+You can ignore both folders if you like - or delete them.

+The "build" folder is where your project files live:

+SCREENSHOT: Showing the build directory open in an IDE

+Basically, you work in the "/build/web" directory, and then Grunt compiles everything into the "/build/public" directory.
+So your webroot is the "/build/public" directory.

 Getting Other Developers Up To Speed
 ------------------------------------

-This is where we talk about running init.sh
+(This is where we talk about cloning the repo for a project that was created with MonkeyBones and then running init.sh)